pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ```

 Parameters:
-- request (PNRemoveMessageActionRequest): Action to remove.
+- request (PNRemoveMessageActionRequest)
-- block (PNRemoveMessageActionCompletionBlock): Completion block.

-#### PNRemoveMessageActionRequest

   - actionTimetoken (NSNumber): Timetoken of the message action to remove.
   - channel (NSString): Channel name of the target message.
   - messageTimetoken (NSNumber): Timetoken of the target message.
+- block (PNRemoveMessageActionCompletionBlock)

 ### Sample code